Table of Contents

 Review Your Goals

-The measurement of performance when it comes to remote employees is usually done with the number of hours recorded.
-It is a common trend in many organizations allowing working remotely.
-However, to improve employee engagement and experience, managers should measure performance with the results employees achieve instead of the number of hours they stayed logged in.
-Set clear goals defining what is expected of them in a week or a month.
-This will bring remote employees clarity and focus.
+For remote employees, productivity and success are usually measured by the number of hours recorded.
+It is a common trend in organizations allowing working remote work.
+However, to improve employee engagement and experience, managers should measure employee success by the results people achieve instead of the number of hours they stayed logged in.
+Set clear goals around what is expected in a week or a month.
+This will boost clarity and focus.
 And the best part?
-They will not work under pressure and create a schedule that they know they can follow the best.
+People get to create the schedule that they know will best contribute to their success.

 Encourage Health and Wellness

-Here are a few things you can do to safeguard the mental health of your remote employees:
+Here are a few things you can do to safeguard the mental health of your remote team members:

 - Create group communication channels on WhatsApp, Slack, or other platforms, and help them stay connected to the rest of the team.

-- Conduct regular check-ins where you can talk about their goals, performance, challenges, etc. Use these check-ins to acknowledge and appreciate them for their contribution.
+- Conduct regular 1-0n-1 Sync-Ups where you can talk about their goals, performance, challenges, etc. Use these conversations to acknowledge and appreciate them for their contribution.

-- Reimburse them against any mental health services they seek.
+- Reimburse them for any mental health services they seek.

 - Reimburse them for gym memberships, yoga classes, dance classes, or any other physical activities that can boost their mental health.